Obarads/obarads.github.io/data/MultiDiffusion Fusing Diffusion Paths for Controlled Image Generation.md

 ### どんなもの?
 - > In this work, we present MultiDiffusion, a unified framework that enables versatile and controllable image generation, using a pre-trained text-to-image diffusion model, without any further training or finetuning.
 - >  We show that MultiDiffusion can be readily applied to generate high quality and diverse images that adhere to user-provided controls, such as desired aspect ratio (e.g., panorama), and spatial guiding signals, ranging from tight segmentation masks to bounding boxes.
-- > MultiDiffusion is to define a new generation process that is composed of several reference diffusion generation pro- cesses binded together with a set of shared parameters or constraints.
+- > MultiDiffusion is to define a new generation process that is composed of several reference diffusion generation processes binded together with a set of shared parameters or constraints.
   - The process example is shown in Fig. 2.

 ![fig2](img/MFDPfCIG/fig2.png)